-2 Acronis True Image Home installation and startup
+2. Acronis True Image Home 2010 Netbook Edition installation and startup

-2.1 Installing Acronis True Image Home
+2.1.
+Installing Acronis True Image Home 2010 Netbook Edition

-To install Acronis True Image Home:
+To install Acronis True Image Home 2010 Netbook Edition:

-- Run the Acronis True Image Home setup file. - Before installation, you can check for a newer Acronis True Image Home build on the Acronis Web site.
-If available, the newer version will be offered for installation. - In the Install Menu, select the program to install: Acronis True Image Home. - Follow the install wizard instructions on the screen.
+- Run the Acronis True Image Home 2010 Netbook Edition setup file. - Before installation, you can check for a newer Acronis True Image Home 2010 Netbook Edition build on the Acronis Web site.
+If available, the newer version will be offered for installation. - In the Install Menu, select the program to install: Acronis True Image Home 2010 Netbook Edition.
+Acronis True Image Home 2010 Netbook Edition will check whether your netbook's processor is supported by the program.
+In case the supported processor is not found, the installation will be terminated. - Follow the install wizard instructions on the screen.